iidodson/Bison-Hackathon-Project/readme.txt

 Product Specification:
 ________________
-The application uses JavaScript, Google Maps API, Google Street API and Wikipedia API to develop the web app.
-Vanilla Javascript and hosted on Bitballoon.
+The application uses HTML, CSS, JavaScript, Google Maps API, Google Street View API and Wikipedia API to develop the web app.
+We also used Vanilla Javascript and hosted on Bitballoon.
 We used Google Maps API to fetch local destination and get a panoramic view, Vanilla JS to detect user location and orientation, Wikipedia API to fetch data about locations.